 In July 1918, at a country club dance in Montgomery, Alabama, Fitzgerald met a popular 18-year-old named Zelda Sayre.
 Zelda was beautiful and charming, the type of girl who did cartwheels on the dance floor if she got bored at a ball.
 Fitzgerald was hooked immediately.
 He courted her feverishly, reading her his stories and parts of his unfinished novel.
+As we all know, the best part about being a writer is the courting a.k.a. reciting-your-poetry-in-the-middle-of-a-conversation process.
 He proposed after his discharge from the Army in February 1919, but Zelda had doubts.
 Her fiancé wasn't rich and there was no guarantee he'd ever be famous—Scribners had already rejected the first draft of The Romantic Egoist, albeit with a note encouraging Fitzgerald to try again.
-Hoping to fix the "no money" part of his problem, Fitzgerald took a job in New York as an advertising writer (his greatest contribution to the field was the "We keep you clean in Muscatine" jingle for the Muscatine Steam Laundry in Iowa).
+Hoping to fix the "no money" part of his problem, Fitzgerald took a job in New York as an advertising writer (his greatest contribution to the field was the "We keep you clean in Muscatine" jingle for the Muscatine Steam Laundry in Iowa - pure poetry).
 Fitzgerald hated advertising.
 His short stories didn't sell.
 His apartment was a dump.
 Zelda gave back the ring.
 After surviving a drunken three-week bender, Fitzgerald quit the job and New York to move back to St. Paul, holing up in his parents' house to rewrite the novel so that he could win back his girl.